mistrivishal/SHOP.COM-clone/README.md

 # SHOP.COM-clone
 👋 Hello Everyone..!!
-In Masai School Unit-3 construct week project. we are alloted to Build Clone Of E-commerce Site Shop.com.
+This is a project in Unit-3 of Masai School.
+As part of our work on the project, we are assigned to clone the e-commerce website Shop.com.
-We are students of the Masai School Web-17 batch.
-Currently, we are all in unit 3.
-In the Masai School, at the end of every unit, the last week is called construct week.
-In which every student of Masai School has to build a project.
+We are Masai School Web-17 students.
+We are currently in unit 3.
+Construct week is an integral part of every unit at Masai School.
+During this period, every student at Masai School builds a project.
-On 2 nd may, we got the name of the members and the project.
-We have to build the clone of the Shop.com site.
-It is the most popular online shopping site.
+As of May 2nd, we were informed of the names of the members and the project.
+Our task is to build a clone of Shop.com.
+A popular online shopping site.

 👉 Links of the clone Shop.com site project :-